-- Economists of a capitalist kind have too much say in running the world-we need more pro-social influences-that means you! - 2.
+- 1. Economists of a capitalist kind have too much say in running the world-we need more pro-social influences-that means you! - 2.
 PSC is an important theoretical construct to link the external social political pressures with internal organisational functioning - 3.
-PSC is an evidence based leading indicator and risk factor, best target for stress prevention/intervention (top management support, all levels involved etc). - 4.
-PSC should be a KPI for strategic ethical management-and can be used to contextualise health for any worker presentation to health clinic- (use in Canadian Occupational Medicine clinics-looking for partners) - 5.
-AUS, NZ, UK, Canadian benchmarking research - 6.
-In summary, we have discussed contemporary economic policies, work stress issues, PSC theory and evidence-based implications for organisations.
+Important role for national values and societal power actors including medical profession, unions and management, WHS, for development of healthy work - 4.
+PSC is an evidence based leading indicator and risk factor, best target for stress prevention/intervention (top management support, all levels involved etc). - 5.
+PSC should be a KPI for strategic ethical management - 6.
+AU/NZ comparative research - 7.
+Investigate how PSC affects injury recovery